kishanpatel789/kp_data_dev_site/content/posts/015_WhatIsAParquetFile.md

 What's the take away here?
 Wherever possible, try to sort your data before you save it as a Parquet file.
 This reduces storage and can speed up queries against the file.

 ### Delta Encoding
 One more: **delta encoding** works best for ordered numeric columns.
-Instead of storing large numbers, you store the first large number and then the difference between that large number and the next number.
-An example are timestamps, which record time as the number of seconds since January 1, 1970 00:00 UTC.
+Instead of storing large numbers, you store the first large number and then the difference (or the delta) between each pair of numbers.
+A good use case is the timestamp data type.
+Timestamps represent time as the number of seconds since January 1, 1970 00:00 UTC.
 For example, the timestamp 1754399851 represents the time August 5, 2025 at 8:17:31 AM.

 In the example below, we have 10 timestamps in ascending order.
-Check out the difference between plain encoding and delta encoding.
+Look at the two encoding columns.
 In plain encoding, you have to store large integer values, which take up much more space than a single digit integer.
 With delta encoding, the small difference between each value and the one that comes before it can be stored in fewer bits, saving storage.

 | Timestamp Values | Plain Encoding | Delta Encoding |
 | --:              | --:            | --:            |